automl/labwatch/docs/_sources/quickstart.txt

 .. code:: python

     from labwatch.assistant import LabAssistant
-    from labwatch.optimizers import BayesianOptimization
+    from labwatch.optimizers.random_search import RandomSearch

-    a = LabAssistant(ex, "labwatch_demo_keras", optimizer=BayesianOptimization)
+    a = LabAssistant(ex, "labwatch_demo_keras", optimizer=RandomSearch)

-After that we have to define our configuration search space with the hyperparameter that we want to optimize.
+After that we have to define our configuration search space with the hyperparameters that we want to optimize.

 .. code:: python